 Welcome back to Week 4 of Five Weeks of Flexitarian Eating!
 We’ve discussed beans, tofu, greens and grains.
 Did you try a grain or green you’ve never had before?
 Did you like it?
 This week requires a decision to be made.
 Are we going to consider dairy and eggs “meat” or not?
 And if so, what do we eat instead?

 Of course, if the idea of severely restricting egg and dairy makes you hyperventilate you don’t have to do it.
 You are encouraged to explore nut and soy based milks and cheeses as a way to reduce your overall consumption.
-I’m not a big fan of soy milk, but almond and oat milk are pretty tasty.
-I do like the soy based cream cheese I’ve tried.
-It’s really a matter of being willing to try new foods.
-We’ve mostly shifted our egg consumption to the evenings; who doesn’t like breakfast for dinner?
+I’m not a big fan of soy milk, but almond and oat milks are pretty tasty.
+I’m not a coffee drinker, but I’ve noticed a lot of the cafes offer soy beverages for lightening their coffee.
+I’ve learned to take my tea black.

 There’s plenty of room for compromise between the two.
 Rick and I find a less strict VB6 approach works really well for us.
 Where do you think you’d fall on the flexitarian spectrum?

 NOTE: Now that it’s 2018, I’ve updated the post with some more recent recipes.